cyberboy666/cyberboy666_website/_pages/sybersex.md

 ## modifications and techniques

-this is a woefully neglected work in progress. i hope to put some time into it soon
+this is a work in progress. i hope to put some time into it soon

 ### vary cassette playback speed for beat matching